Costco South Korea

 Worth Knowing

-- The tteokbokki alone makes Costco Korea's food court legendary among international Costco fans.
-It's real street food at a warehouse price.
+- Tteokbokki alone makes this food court legendary among international Costco fans — real street food at a warehouse price.

-- Korea's food court prices are remarkably low even by Korean standards.
-The hot dog combo at ₩2,000 (~$1.44) is one of the cheapest hot meals you'll find in Seoul.
+- Prices are remarkably low even by Korean standards.
+The hot dog combo at ₩2,000 (~$1.44) is one of the cheapest hot meals in Seoul.

-- Weekend lines at locations like Yangjae (Seoul) or Ilsan can be intense.
+- Weekend lines are intense at locations like Yangjae (Seoul) or Ilsan.
 Weekday lunches are the move.